 Getting to Reflection Canyon on a boat:

 On my last backpacking to Reflection Canyon I went light, without camera gear.
 The intention was to get there fresh enough to explore the entire area and hopefully find a descent to the water.
 It took a lot of scrambling.
-After three hours of search I finally found a route that allow access from the water to the Reflection Canyon overview!
-Contact me below and I will share it with you.
+After three hours of search I finally found a route that allows access from the water to the Reflection Canyon overview!
+In the meantime I used it several times.
+It is a very nice thing to get to this place relaxed while on your way to it you can enjoy the entire beauty of the boat trip through Glen Canyon coming either from Bullfrog or Wahweap.

 All depends on your decision – a one day in-and-out hike versus a multiple days backpacking.